 In this example, Firefox will pre-resolve the domain name "www.spreadfirefox.com".

-Similarly, the link element can be used to resolve hostnames without providing a complete URL, by preceding the hostname with two slashes:
+Similarly, the link element can be used to resolve hostnames without providing a complete URL, but only, by preceding the hostname with two slashes:

 <link rel="dns-prefetch" href="//www.spreadfirefox.com">

-Forced prefetching of hostnames might be useful, for example, on the home page of a site to force pre-resolution of domain names that are referenced frequently throughout the site even though they're not used on the home page itself.
-This will improve overall site performance even though the performance of the home page may not be affected.
+Forced prefetching of hostnames might be useful, for example, on the homepage of a site to force pre-resolution of domain names that are referenced frequently throughout the site even though they are not used on the home page itself.
+This will improve the overall performance of site even though the performance of the home page may not be affected.